rlence86/biznaga-load/README.md

 We use [JWT](https://jwt.io/) for authorisation tokens.

-To run this step, just run inside this folder (check it has execute permissions, otherwise run chmod 755 on these script files)
+To run this step, just run inside this folder (check it has execute permissions, otherwise run chmod 755 on these script files).
+You also need to remove any volume the db could have generated in your docker because the structure is changing in this step.
 ```
 ./setUp.sh
 ```